Mentor de Estudiantes

 • Available to work on-site at Alpha's Dorado, Puerto Rico campus

-• 3+ years of direct, hands-on experience with K-8 (kindergarten through 8th grade) students via teaching, tutoring, youth programming, camps, or sports coaching
+• 3+ years of direct, hands-on experience working with K-8 (kindergarten through 8th grade) students via teaching, tutoring, youth development programs, camps, or athletic coaching

-• Demonstrated record of high personal achievement in academic, athletic, or professional contexts
+• Demonstrated record of significant personal achievement in academic, athletic, or professional domains

-• Authorization to work legally in the United States or Puerto Rico without requiring visa sponsorship
+• Legal authorization to work in the United States or Puerto Rico without requiring visa sponsorship

 Nice to have

-• Bilingual fluency in English and Spanish to establish strong connections with students and families in the Dorado area
+• Bilingual fluency in English and Spanish to establish connection with students and families in the Dorado area

-• Background in coaching environments where elevated standards produced quantifiable results (competitive athletics, debate, performing arts, or selective youth initiatives)
+• Background in coaching environments where elevated standards produced quantifiable results (competitive athletics, debate teams, performing arts, or selective youth development programs)

-• History of leading youth workshops, summer camps, or after-school initiatives where you developed activities rather than only providing supervision
+• Track record facilitating youth workshops, summer programming, or after-school initiatives where you created activities rather than merely overseeing participants

-• Prior exposure to adaptive or application-based learning systems (such as Khan Academy, IXL, DreamBox)
+• Prior exposure to adaptive or application-based educational platforms (such as Khan Academy, IXL, DreamBox)

 Meet a successful candidate